nilforooshan/nilforooshan.github.io/cv.md

 ## Teaching Experience

+* Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July – October, 2018.
-* Teaching 2 lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July – October, 2017.
+* Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July – October, 2017.
 * Teaching R programming, and giving several other talks in the University of Chapingo, Texcoco, Mexico, April 2015.
 * Teaching "Dairy Cattle Husbandry" in Kabootar-Abad school of Agriculture, Isfahan, Iran, September 2004 – June 2005.